 Treatment at the Center for Functional Medicine using the Bredesen Protocol costs $1995/year and includes:

-1 ½ - 2-hour appointment with either Dr. Whelchel or Dr. Clarke.
-Both are certified Bredesen Protocol providers.
+1 ½ - 2-hour appointment with Dr. Whelchel, a certified Bredesen Protocol provider.

 CNS Vital Signs and/or MOCa testing